superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ## Pre-trained and Custom models: when to use which?

-Your task's unique requirements dictate whether you should use a custom or a pre-trained model.
+Your task's unique requirements dictate using a custom or a pre-trained model.

 ![Things you have to do and build to turn your data into vectors](assets/building_blocks/vector_compute/bb2-6.png)